Liberals (Sweden): Affiliated organisations

-The party has a youth organization called Liberal Youth of Sweden (Liberala ungdomsförbundet, LUF), which has its own platform and maintains a separate organisation from the party.

-Since 2024 its chairperson has been Anton Holmlund.
+The party has a youth organization called Liberal Youth of Sweden (Liberala ungdomsförbundet, LUF), which has its own platform and maintains a separate organisation from the party.Since 2024 its chairperson has been Anton Holmlund.

-There is also a women's organization called Liberal Women (Liberala Kvinnor, LK, chairperson Cecilia Elving) and immigrants' organization called Liberal Mångfald, LM, (Liberal Multicultural Association, chairperson Anna Steele Karlström).
+The women's organization is called Liberal Women (Liberala Kvinnor, LK, chairperson Amie Kronblad).
 Additionally, party members maintain a number of small ad hoc "networks" addressing specific issues.

 International affiliation

 The Liberals is a member of the Alliance of Liberals and Democrats for Europe and Liberal International.
 It is also part of Liberal organisations on the Nordic and Baltic levels.
 The party's MEP sits with Renew Europe parliamentary group (previously ALDE).

 In the European Committee of the Regions, the Liberals sit in the Renew Europe CoR group with one full member for the 2025-2030 mandate.